 With limited inventory and high competition, many people settled on a property that did not fit their long-term needs, went over budget for a home with a lower down payment or resorted to other less ideal options.

 Ross Mortgage Loan Officer Jenny Miller provides insights on why the fall might be the best time for you to jump into the homebuying market, especially if you are a parent with children that will need to relocate to a new school.

-Many homebuyers are faced with the decision of jumping back into house hunting this fall or renewing their lease and staying put until 2022.
+Many homebuyers are faced with the decision of jumping back into house hunting this fall or renewing their lease and staying put until the new year.
 If you are ready and able to navigate the housing market, Jenny Miller says now is the time to start looking.